joknarf/nerdp/README.md

 ## Installation

-* You can install using a plugin manager like sheldon / zgenom ... : plugin joknarf/nerdps1
+* You can install using a plugin manager like sheldon / zgenom ... : plugin joknarf/nerdp

-* Or you can activate the nerdps1 prompt directly using:
+* Or you can activate the nerdp prompt directly using:
 `$ . <(curl -s https://raw.githubusercontent.com/joknarf/nerdp/main/nerdp)`
 * Or you can get your local copy using:
-`$ curl -sL -o ~/nerdps1 https://raw.githubusercontent.com/joknarf/nerdp/main/nerdp`
+`$ curl -sL -o ~/nerdp https://raw.githubusercontent.com/joknarf/nerdp/main/nerdp`
 then source it in your profile/rcfile:
 `. ~/nerdp`